Knowing Christ and making Christ known

 The church building is found on Lower Morden Lane, opposite the Morden Brook pub, (formerly the Beverley).
 We have two buildings side by side but our Sunday services start in the newer building.
 We have a car park at the front of the building (Lower Morden Lane) and at the back of the building (Tudor Drive).
 If these are full then there is a free car park next door at the Morden Assembly Hall off Lower Morden Lane and ample on street parking.

 As you arrive one of our stewards will greet you at the door.
 They will be happy to answer any questions that you may have and to help you find a seat.

 Our morning service starts at 11:00 and starts with the whole church family together.
 After a few songs and a talk for the children and young people the younger members generally move out to their own groups for age appropriate teaching.
 We have a creche, a group for primary school aged children and a youth group meeting most Sundays.
 After the young people have left, the adults continue to worship with songs and prayer.
 During this time we also take an offering for those who wish to contribute financially to the work of the church.
 We don't ask visitors to contribute and there is no pressure to give.
 During this part of the service we will also listen to some Bible teaching.
-Most sermons last for about 25-30 minutes.
-To listen to a recent sermon please click this link and follow through to recent sermon.
-We usually finish between 12:15 and 12:30pm.
+Most sermons last for about 20 minutes.
+We usually finish between 12:00 and 12:15pm.

 At the end of the service we have a selection of refreshments available, free of charge, at the back of the church.
 You are very welcome to come and get a drink.
 While the refreshments are being served some people like to take the opportunity to talk or pray with someone about something going on in their lives.
 Our prayer team are available at the front of the church for those who would like to do this.